expo/expo/docs/pages/versions/v44.0.0/index.md

 '$ npx create-react-native-app my-app',
 ]} cmdCopy="npx create-react-native-app my-app" />

 You can install and import any Expo SDK package using the `expo install` command.
-If you have an existing app that you would like to add Expo SDK packages to it, read about [integrating Expo SDK into existing apps](/bare/existing-apps).
+If you have an existing app that you would like to add Expo SDK packages to, read about [integrating Expo SDK into existing apps](/bare/existing-apps).

 ## Each Expo SDK version depends on a React Native version

-Every quarter there is a new Expo SDK release that typically updates to the latest stable version of React Native and includes a variety of bugfixes, features, and improvements to the Expo SDK.
+Every quarter there is a new Expo SDK release that typically updates to the latest stable version of React Native and includes a variety of bug fixes, features, and improvements to the Expo SDK.

 | Expo SDK Version | React Native Version |
 | ---------------- | -------------------- |